-Teaching your little one new ideas and healthy habits can be a wonderful
+Teaching your little one new ideas and healthy eating habits can be a wonderful

 Experience full of learning and development, both for your child and for yourself.

 However, the path can often be one that challenges your patience more

 often than not and sometimes does not appear to deliver the expected results.

 And what is a parent meant to do in those situations?

 Well, here are our top three tips that could help you, as a mom, theoretically make sure that your little one is able to develop healthy eating habits without having to work extra hard at it.

 It is said that imitation is the most genuine kind of flattery.
 It may be but in this situation, using the idea of imitation to make your child learn and emulate good food patterns by looking at what you eat will actually prove to be a successful way to help build better eating habits.

 Kids appear to learn new things by imitating whatever’s going on around them all the time.
 It may very well be seen as a great way to better teach the little one new habits and positive ones.
 Eat nutritious things like salads and fruits in front of your child to make sure he or she is happy to see you eat them.
 This, in fact, would help inspire them to try the same food you’re consuming.

 Kids absolutely enjoy whatever they think looks pretty, which is very often, to be frank.
 Anything that is bright or lively will quickly grab your little one’s eye in a jiffy, without you needing to do anything to get him/her to enjoy it.
 The same goes for what you want to feed your little one too.